Tomato Plants

 The disease is caused by worms called Meloidogyne incognita and Meloidogyne javanica.

-• If the plant is attacked by the worm early in its growth and the infestation is heavy, the plant becomes stunted and short.
+• If the worm attacks the plant early in its growth and the infestation is heavy, it becomes stunted and short.

-• The leaves are yellowish-green to yellow in color.
+• The leaves are yellowish-green to yellow.
 In many cases, the leaves drop suddenly.

 • Usually, the cells in the affected area grow rapidly and form knots.

-• 5 tonnes of semi-rotted chicken manure per hectare should be applied to the land at least 21 days before planting and mixed well with the soil through irrigation.
+• Five tonnes of semi-rotted chicken manure per hectare should be applied to the land at least 21 days before planting and mixed well with the soil through irrigation.

-• Apply stable bleaching powder to the soil at the rate of 20 kg/ha at the time of final tillage.
+• Apply stable bleaching powder to the soil at 20 kg/ha at final tillage.

-• Application of Furadan 5G (Anthelmintic) at the rate of 25 kg/ha at the time of transplanting or final tillage.
+• To control worms, apply Furadan 5G (an anthelmintic) at 25 kg/ha during transplanting or the final tillage.

 Symptoms of Leaf Carl Virus.
 Image Source: SAU